sebastianconcept/tpe/README.md

 Repeated unresolved disputes will be ignored.

-The tiniest amount accepted is from the input is `0.0000000000000000001`.
+The specs mention a precision of 4 digits past the decimal but if for any reason a more precise value comes it will be parsed.
+The tiniest amount accepted for parsing  is `0.0000000000000000001`.

 Is expected not to happen by merit of input consistency, but if for any reason a dispute or resolve or chargeback came related to a `ClientID` but the transaction they refer is pointing to another `ClientID` the system will face an `Err(TransactionProcessingError::InconsistentOperation)` and will proceed to ignore it protecting its integrity and continuous operation.

 ## Output assumptions

-The output is of a well known format for the systems involved and headers are not present.
+**Headers are emitted in the output as the first row.**

+Comma separated values.

 Amounts are rendered as floats printed with 4 digits of precision.

-Disputes can only be considered valid when the dispute has a `ClientID` value equal to the one in the disputed transaction.

 ## On input digestion

 For the deserialization part of digesting input, I've decided to use [Serde](https://github.com/serde-rs/serde) and [csv](https://github.com/BurntSushi/rust-csv) as suggested as they are well known robust and well maintained crates.

 For the `Transaction` struct you'll find I've made it derive `Deserialize` but also enforced deserialization correctness on the `type` field of the CSV input data so we only have valid structs for processing.
-The program achieves that using the `TransactionType` enum together with Serde's feature `rename_all = "lowercase"` so the names of the variants are not only consistent with the ones in the data but also comfortably maintainable.
+The program achieves that using the `TransactionType` enum together with Serde's feature `rename_all = "lowercase"` and `#[serde(rename = "type")]` so the names of the variants are not only consistent with the ones in the data but also comfortably maintainable in the code.

 Regarding to parsed numerical values, I've made Serde's `Deserializer` to use a custom function named `decimal_from_string`.
-It reads the string parsing it as `f64` but returning an instantiated `Decimal` from the `fraction` crate because it promises lossless fractions and decimals.
+It reads the string parsing it as `fraction::Decimal` which has its own `Deserialize` implementation from the `fraction` crate (which is very precise).
+I've chosen the `fraction` crate because it promises lossless fractions and decimals for its operations.
 This is valuable when there are lots of transactions, which with time it will happen, and `account.held` and `account.total` values can preserve precision which is specially valuable for values in coins that deal with either monumental or extremely small numerical values.
 Any further rendering of these values, I'm taking that as a concern of the presentation layer that could, for example, decide later on how many digits to print without making the program loose any precision for its inner math.
 In this program, `account.render_as_output_line()` is dealing with that.

 ## Processing Sequence